nessauraus/ClickClick/README.md

 # ClickClick
-My photography this past year.
+My photography from the past year.